 A. Scope.
 Inspections conducted under this plan will be comprehensive safety inspections, except for establishments in SIC 805 as discussed below.
-Health inspections (comprehensive or partial) will be limited to (1) the focused inspections of nursing and personal care facilities, as described below, (2) CSHO referrals, and (3) Area Director discretion based on prior experience or current knowledge concerning a particular establishment or concerning the industry in which an establishment is classified.
+Health inspections (comprehensive or partial) will be limited to (1) the focused inspections of nursing and personal care facilities, as described below, (2) CSHO referrals (i.e., when CSHO on site and saw potential health hazard), and (3) inspections ordered by the Area Director based on prior experience or current knowledge concerning a particular establishment or concerning the industry in which an establishment is classified.

 When an Area Director orders a health inspection (comprehensive or partial) at a particular establishment, the Area Director must document his/her rationale for the inspection.
 If an Area Director orders a health inspection at a particular establishment based on experience or knowledge concerning an industry, such health inspections will also be conducted at all other establishments within that industry classification that are on the Area Office's SST inspection lists.
 Inspections will be conducted in accordance with the procedures described in the FIRM (OSHA Instruction CPL 02-00-103) and in other guidance documents.
-NOTE:

-Health inspections conducted in accordance with this Notice are also to be coded as an SST-05 inspection, see paragraph XVI.A.
+NOTE: Health inspections conducted in accordance with this Notice are also to be coded as an SST-06 inspection, see paragraph XVI.A.